 2. Share Clear Guidelines

 GE supports that notion through a practical example.
 To cultivate collaborative and cross-functional teams, the company adopted approach based on continuous dialogue and shared accountability.
 Instead of critiquing, the managers coach the employees.
 To do this, they developed an internal smartphone to connect the managers, employees and teams.
-Needless to say, the communication is based on proper etiquette, and the entire process of peer-to-peer communication is based on precise guidelines.
+Needless to say, communication is based on proper etiquette, and the entire process of peer-to-peer communication is based on precise guidelines.

 3. Explain the Desired Outcome

 What purpose does this learning have?
 Your employees need specific goals to justify their efforts.
-Explain how this program will enhance the communication within the team and will help them boost individual skills at the same time.
+Explain how this program will enhance communication within the team and will help them boost individual skills at the same time.

 Facebook’s FLiP (Facebook Leadership in Practice) program, for example, is based on coaching and feedback that rising leaders receive from their peers, as well as from executive team members.
 The purpose of this program is to foster collaborative relationships and encourage continuous learning.
 The participants in the program know exactly what goals they are supposed to achieve.